-1. The commitment to provide ideal care and
+1. The commitment to provide ideal care

 2. The need to factor in the patient’s ability to pay.

 3. The need to stay solvent…so that we can continue to provide that care.